Finding a Way Out of a Subpoena?

-After receiving a subpoena, the first thing many people wonder is what some valid reasons they could use to get out of a subpoena are.
+After receiving a subpoena, the first thing many people wonder is what valid reasons they could use to get out of a subpoena.
 Being served with a subpoena can be an intimidating process if someone has not encountered it before, and not following the directions correctly can result in severe penalties.

 Subpoenas are serious documents that require the recipient to provide information on a case in some way, and they can be a hassle to deal with in certain situations, yet the cost of not complying with the request can sometimes make avoiding a subpoena not worth it.

 However, there are certain reasons that a person may be able to avoid providing the evidence needed and may be excused from duty.
 This article will provide some information on the subpoena process and then turn to the various reasons that a person may be able to avoid responding to a subpoena.
 It will end with a discussion outlining the costs and benefits of avoiding a subpoena to help illustrate the fine line that many of the exceptions walk.

 The Purpose of a Subpoena:

 A subpoena is a court order to provide information to the court either by testimony or documents.
 The word subpoena is a Latin word that translates to under penalty.
 This means that the person receiving a subpoena must provide the information to the court or face a penalty.
 While this may seem harsh, it provides a vehicle for parties to require witnesses to testify and produce documents on their behalf when they have information that is vital to the case.
 They are particularly common in criminal cases where witnesses may be more reluctant; however, many civil cases will utilize the subpoena for documents that are needed that someone other than one of the parties has.
 Subpoenas allow the court and the jury to hear the most complete evidence necessary for the case to be decided.
 Finding a way to present all the evidence allows the parties to feel confident in the outcome of their case.